RossRogers/ng-selectize/README.md

     to the JSON `labelField` and `valueField` parameters that are the values of the element's `selectize` attribute.
 Defaults for those parameters may be seen in the [`selectize.js` options documentation](https://github.com/brianreavis/selectize.js/blob/master/docs/usage.md#options)

+* `selectize-value-ng-model` - location that the selected value will be placed when the user sets it and a way to set the selected value which will propagate to the selectize inst.

 * `selectize-inst-ref` - a variable name under `$scope` where a reference to the